 Reduce the amount you drink before bedtime, ensure that you still drink the recommended daily amount of six to eight cups of fluid, but having your last drink before 8pm can help.

-Drink less caffeinated drinks as these can irritate your bladder and change sleep patterns.
+Drink less caffeinated drinks as these can irritate your bladder and change your sleep patterns.

-Determine if there is anything else that is disturbing your sleep, other MS symptoms such as spasms, anxiety, depression or neuropathic pain may disturb your sleep and you are more likely to need to urinate if you are awake.
-Side effects of certain medications can also increase urinary frequency.
+Determine if there is anything else that is disturbing your sleep.
+Other MS symptoms such as spasms, anxiety, depression or neuropathic pain may disturb your sleep and you are more likely to need to urinate if you are awake.
+Some medications have side effects that include increasing urinary frequency.
 Talk to your health professionals about managing these symptoms and the possibility of substituting any medications which may be causing your nocturia.

 How is nocturia treated?

-Treatments for bladder frequency including antimuscarinic medications reduce the number of night time visits to the bathroom.
+Drug treatments include antimuscarinic medications, which can reduce the feeling of urgency, and cut down the night time visits to the bathroom.
 A medication called desmopressin may also be used to treat nocturia.
 This acts by reducing the amount of urine produced by the kidneys for six to eight hours.
-It is not available for people who are over 65.
+It is not available for people who are over 65, diabetic or on blood pressure medication.

 - Neurology 2004;63(11 Suppl 5):S12-18.
 Summary A multimodal approach to managing the symptoms of multiples sclerosis.